AndroPlus-org/magisk-module-oplus-cn2global/README.md

 ## Patch for OPPO / OnePlus / realme ColorOS China

 This is a Magisk module to enables Google Location history and Nearby share on the Chinese version of ColorOS.
-This module also disables region lock and enable Wi-Fi 7.
+This also enables MEMC frame insertion (120fps) on global version of Genshin Impact.

 Download magisk-module-oplus-cn2global.zip, install this module from the Modules tab of the Magisk app and restart.